Recently in Economics Category

 Can we push for an end to malaria as if we were trying to put a computer on every desktop?
 Does this big money, big marketing, big media approach to public health that some find so jarring actually work?
 I'm not saying it doesn't.
 Perhaps it will become a more accepted way of developing medicines and vaccines.
 Maybe public health needs exactly this kind of paradigm shift.

-But even if a 40% or 50% effective vaccine is acceptable public health perspective, once this vaccine is developed, governments will still need to consider costs.
+But even if a 40% or 50% effective vaccine is acceptable from a public health perspective, once this vaccine is developed, governments will still need to consider costs.
 In this economy, some ask, how much will governments shell out for a vaccine with a 50% efficacy rate?
 Can you and should we market vaccine with lots of pre-release fanfare to push governments towards buying the vaccine?

 Asked about cost per vaccine, GSK wouldn't answer directly, but stressed how the company will reinvest all the proceeds to improve the vaccine.
 Shares of GSK rose slightly on the RTS,S vaccine news, and shares of biotech company Agenus which makes the RTS,S vaccine adjuvant rose from $.48 prior to the announcement, to $2.80 (which got Agenus re-listed by the SEC).
+All things that may influence decisions.
 However when questioned about the unconventional data release, PATH's MVI director didn't mention politics, billions of invested dollars, stakeholder expectations, or the saved Massachusetts biotech companies.
 He said: "we felt it was our scientific and ethical duty to make the results public when they become available."5

 ----------------------------------------------------